Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 Other top venues include Exhibition Park in Abbotsford, West Vancouver’s John Lawson Park, Coquitlam’s Lafarge Lake, McLeod Athletic Park in Langley, Memorial Peace Park in Maple Ridge, Rocky Point Park in Port Moody, Harrison Hot Springs in the Fraser Valley, various places in Burnaby, and the list goes on.
 Out on the water around Vancouver, there are nightclub-style events with Vancouver Boat Parties.

-To learn about Canada Day festivities on July 1st in communities across the Lower Mainland, continue reading.
+Continue reading to learn about Canada Day festivities on July 1st in communities across the Lower Mainland.

 North Shore Canada Day